It is the second coaching award of the year for Day, who was named the MPSF Coach of the Year last month.

-Away from the gym, eight of his cadet-athletes have earned selections to the academic all-conference team, while two claimed all-academic team honors from the National Association of Collegiate Gymnastics Coaches/Women, three have been chosen as Mountain West Scholar-Athletes and two have been honored as USAG Scholar-Athletes.
+Away from the gym, 14 of his cadet-athletes have earned selections to the academic all-conference team, while five have claimed all-academic team honors from the National Association of Collegiate Gymnastics Coaches/Women, three have been chosen as Mountain West Scholar-Athletes and seven have been honored as USAG Scholar-Athletes.
 In addition, Rogers was named to the academic all-district team by CoSIDA following the 2008 and 2009 seasons, while earning a prestigious NCAA Postgraduate Scholarship, and Lindsay Ebel (2014) and Sarah Neumann (2016) were honored with USA Gymnastics' Mari-Rae Soper Spirit Award, which recognizes passion, dedication and devotion to the sport of gymnastics.

 Prior to accepting the assignment at Air Force, Day served as the head coach at TAGS Gymnastics in Eden Prairie, Minn.
 While at TAGS, he oversaw the design and implementation of team practices and facility issues.